tmtxt/tmtxt.github.com/_posts/2020-03-28-scaling-the-system-at-ar-part-2.md

 worker.
 - Your public API is simpler.
 That means you can serve more requests and reduce the risk of downtime.
-- The message queue ensures that all the data will eventually be processed successfully.
+- The Message Queue ensures that all the data will eventually be processed successfully.
 Even if there is a bug in the code, we won't lose the data.
 The failed messages will go back to the queue (depending on the retry policy) or go to another Error queue, waiting for us to fix the bug and then retry the messages